Astrabit-ST/Luminol/README.md

 Luminol is compatible only with **RGSS1** for now.
 RGSS2 & 3 use different tileset formats which Luminol does not support.
 There are plans to support them in the future, though.

 ~~Lily (Luminol's main contributor) does not have a copy of VX or VX Ace yet, so until then Luminol is focused on RGSS1.
-If you want, [you can buy her a copy](https://steamcommunity.com/id/lily-panpan/) [or send her a crack](discord://-/users/351871502460649485).~~
+If you want, [you can buy her a copy](https://steamcommunity.com/id/lily-panpan/).~~

 Scratch that, thank you to [bobhostern?](https://steamcommunity.com/id/bobhostern/) for buying Lily VX Ace.